On LASSO for Predictive Regression: Introduction

-In predictive regressions, \citet*{kostakis2014robust}, \citet{lee2016predictive} and \citet{phillips2013predictive,phillips2016robust} provide inferential procedures in the presence of multiple predictors with various degrees of persistence. \citet{xu2018testing} studies variable selection and inference with possible cointegration among the I(1) predictors.
-Under a similar setting with high-dimensional I(0) and I(1) regressors and one cointegration group, \citet*{koo2016high} investigate Plasso's variable estimation consistency as well as the non-standard asymptotic distribution.
+In predictive regressions, \citet{kostakis2014robust}, \citet{lee2016predictive}, and \citet{phillips2013predictive,phillips2016robust} provide inferential procedures in the presence of multiple predictors with various degrees of persistence. \citet{xu2018testing} studies variable selection and inference with possible cointegration between the I(1) predictors.
 In a vector error correction model (VECM), \citet{liao2015automated} use Alasso for cointegration rank selection.
-While LASSO methods' numerical performance is demonstrated by \citet{smeekes2018macroeconomic} via simulations and empirical examples, we are the first who systematically explore the theory concerning variable selection under mixed regressor persistence.
+Under a similar setting with high-dimensional I(0) and I(1) regressors and one cointegration group, \citet{koo2016high} investigate Plasso's variable estimation consistency and non-standard asymptotic distribution.
+We differ from \citet{koo2016high} in two aspects. (i) In an asymptotic framework that accommodates high-dimensional regressors, they focus on the rate of convergence of Plasso.
+In contrast, our focus is the oracle property in the mixed root model with three types of regressors. (ii) The unit root variables enter their model via the cointegrating groups only, so they do not deal with the balance of the predictive regression, whereas in our analysis, we allow local-to-unity persistent variables and local-to-zero small coefficients.
+Finally, \citet{smeekes2018macroeconomic} demonstrate LASSO's numerical performance via simulations and empirical examples, while we are the first to systematically explore the theory concerning variable selection under mixed regressor persistence.

-\paragraph{ Notation}
+\paragraph{Notation}